- Application Information

 Bangor, ME 04401

-Students who desire readmission must fill out and submit an Application for Readmission, which can be obtained from the Admissions Office or online at www.husson.edu.
+Students who desire readmission to the university must complete a Reentry Application which can be found online at https://admissions.husson.edu/apply/

 Space permitting, Husson allows students who do not have the intent of completing a degree at the University to enroll in a limited number of courses in any given semester.
 Such students may include those seeking to take a special course offering, those seeking professional recertification, or those who may need to take one or two courses as a prerequisite to further studies at other institutions.
-Students wishing to register for courses under this status must complete a Non-degree Admissions application and submit a $40.00 application fee.
+Students wishing to register for courses under this status must complete a Non-degree Admissions application.
 Please note that acceptance of admission for courses is contingent upon the availability of space and the demonstration that the applicant is appropriately qualified to take the particular offering.

 Admissions criteria for veterans include graduation from an approved senior high school or a high school equivalency certificate recognized by the applicant's State Department of Education.
 Husson also accepts a General Educational Development Certificate administered under the United States Armed Forces Institute and subsequently recognized by the applicant's State Department of Education.
-Veterans Administration paperwork for new students requires four to six weeks for processing.
+Veterans Administration paperwork for new students requires two to four weeks for processing.

 The University may recognize applicable credit based on the American Council on Education's Guide to the Evaluation of Educational Experience in the Armed Services.
 Interested applicants must provide a DD 214, a DD 295, AART, SMART, JST, and/or other appropriate credentials for evaluation.

 Husson University welcomes international students who meet all established University admission criteria.
-Since admission requirements vary among areas of study, applicants are advised to read carefully the criteria for their program of choice (see program descriptions at www.husson.edu/schools-and-degrees).
-In addition, international applicants must comply with rules established by the Student and Exchange Visitor Information System (SEVIS) and follow the process for acquiring and maintaining an F-1 Visa (See "F-1 Visa Information" at www.husson.edu).
+Since admission requirements vary among areas of study, applicants are advised to read carefully the criteria for their program of choice.
+In addition, international applicants must comply with rules established by the U.S. Citizenship and Immigration Services (USCIS), and follow the process for acquiring and maintaining an F-1 Visa (See "F-1 Visa Information" at www.husson.edu).

-Both first-year and transfer international applicants are admitted through July 1 for entry in September and through December 1 for entry in January.
-Transfer applicants must have a minimum grade point average of 2.5 at the time of application.
-Applications are reviewed by a Selection Committee as soon as they are complete, and applicants are typically notified of a decision within three weeks.
-Because some programs fill early, it is advisable to complete applications by January 31 for September entry.
+Both first-year and transfer international applicants are admitted through July 1 for entry in fall and through December 1 for entry in spring.
+Applications are reviewed as soon as they are complete, and applicants are typically notified of a decision within two weeks.
+Because some programs fill early, it is advisable to complete applications by January 1 for fall entry.
 Candidates for programs in Nursing, Occupational Therapy, Physical Therapy and Pharmacy must be aware that these programs are highly competitive, have a small number of openings each year, and may be filled before January 1.
 Please refer to specific programs for admission deadlines at www.husson.edu.
-Applicants applying to graduate programs should follow the application instructions for their specific program, found at www.husson.edu/graduate.
+Applicants applying to graduate and professional programs should follow the application instructions for their specific program, found at www.husson.edu/.

 For undergraduate admission consideration, applications must include the following: